box/developer.box.com/content/guides/box-ai/generate-text.md

-The `dialogue_history` parameter allows you to provide additional context for your question by referring to a previous answer, prompt, or date when a an answer or prompt was created.
+The `dialogue_history` parameter allows you to provide additional context for your question by referring to a previous answer, prompt, or date when an answer or prompt was created.

 [boxainotes]: https://support.box.com/hc/en-us/articles/22198577315347-Box-AI-for-Notes